crabvn/django_blog/README.md

 ```

 ## Endpoint configurarion
-Go to `blog/blog_settings.py` then change your setting endpoint.
+Save `blog/blog_settings.py.dev` as `blog/blog_settings.py` then go to `blog/blog_settings.py` and change your setting endpoint.
+* CONTENTFUL_API_KEY: Your contentful API KEY:
+* CONTENTFUL_API_HOST: Your contentful api host, in my case my host is:`https://cdn.contentful.com/`
+* CONTENTFUL_API_SPACE: Your contentful working space
+* CONTENTFUL_API_ENVIRONMENT: Your contentful working environment, in my case I am using master environment so I put `master` to this setting.

 ## Start
 run `python3 manage.py runserver` then enter `http://127.0.0.1:8000/` to your browser